configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 | NOT STARTS WITH ANY OF (hashed) | It matches when the comparison attribute does not start with any of the comparison values. |
 | NOT ENDS WITH ANY OF (hashed)   | It matches when the comparison attribute does not end with any of the comparison values.   |

+##### CONTAINS / NOT CONTAINS for confidential text

-Since confidential text comparators don't support CONTAINS or DOES NOT CONTAIN comparisons, here is an example of how to target users from the same company.
-Which used to be handled by a rule like:
+Since confidential text comparators don't support CONTAINS or NOT CONTAINS comparisons, here is an example of how to target users from the same company.
+Instead of defining a rule like:

 <img src="/docs/assets/sensitive2.png" className="zoomable" alt="Confidential" />